shivampednekar/AdvancedReactHooks/README.md

   - ### Basic Hooks <br>

   In this section, we're going to talk about hooks and how to use them to trigger an animation.
 The main focus on this section is the course card.

+  - ### Custom Hooks <br>

+  This section is about custom hooks.
+We're going to create our own custom hook and apply it to a static design.
+As the mouse hovers over a component, the hook retrieves the x and y positions of the mouse and applies some transformations to the component.